| |

 *Anyone under age 70½ who has income from compensation (or who is filing jointly with a spouse who earns compensation)

-from a qualified retirement plan and decides to move the proceeds of the
+Anyone who has received a distribution from a qualified retirement plan and decides to move the proceeds of the plan into an IRA.

 *Anyone who has MAGI*